Ayushsaxena0227/Today-I-Learned/2025/Day29.md

 Don’t put ()  directly → because it executes immediately.
-Do wrap it in () => … if you need to defer execution with arguments.
+Do wrap it in () => … if you need to defer execution with arguments. ow optional chaining works
+?. says:

+“If the thing on the left exists (is not null or undefined), go ahead and access the next property;
+otherwise stop here and just give me undefined — don’t throw an error.”

+Without it, if user or info were missing, this line would crash with:

+text

+TypeError: Cannot read properties of undefined (reading 'info') ✅ What happens in your case
+All levels exist, so:

+arr → object exists
+- arr.user → exists
+- arr.user.info → exists
+- arr.user.info.name → exists → returns "Ayush"
+Output:

+text

+Ayush
+🔒 If one level were missing
+Example:

+JavaScript

+const arr = {};
+console.log(arr?.user?.info?.name);
+Here:
+- arr.user is undefined,
+so JS stops right there and returns undefined, without throwing an error.

+No crash, just safely undefined.